Microsoft/azure-docs.cs-cz/articles/active-directory/develop/tutorial-v2-angular.md

         MsalModule.forRoot({
           auth: {
             clientId: 'Enter_the_Application_Id_here', // This is your client ID
-            authority: 'Enter_the_Cloud_Instance_Id_Here'/'Enter_the_Tenant_Info_Here', // This is your tenant id
+            authority: 'Enter_the_Cloud_Instance_Id_Here'/'Enter_the_Tenant_Info_Here', // This is your tenant ID
             redirectUri: 'Enter_the_Redirect_Uri_Here'// This is your redirect URI },
           cache: {
             cacheLocation: 'localStorage',
-            storeAuthStateInCookie: isIE, // set to true for IE 11 },
+            storeAuthStateInCookie: isIE, // Set to true for Internet Explorer 11 },
         }, {
           popUp: !isIE,